-For matroid MLOP, the next lemma shows that solving matroid MLOP for a family of matroids is as hard as solving matroid MLOP for the dual family.
+For matroid MLOP, the next lemma shows that solving matroid MLOP \track{for any matroid $M = (E,r)$} is as hard as solving matroid MLOP for the \track{dual matroid $M^* = (E, r^*)$}.
 This will be useful to show the hardness of matroid MLOP for cographic matroids.